danielavescia/pet-prolens/OneDrive/Área de Trabalho/pet_prolens/React-master/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.

 In the server directory, you can run:

 ### `node server.js`

-Runs the server to tests Login
+Runs the server to test Login

 ### `npm run build`